ShaoG-R/swmr-epoch/README.md

 ## Limitations

 1. **Single Writer**: Only one thread can write at a time
-2. **GC Throughput**: Full reader scans make garbage collection slower than specialized systems
+2. **GC Throughput**: Reader scans during collection; performance optimized via batched cleanup of dead reader slots
 3. **Epoch Overflow**: Uses `usize` for epochs; overflow is theoretically possible but impractical
 4. **Automatic Reclamation**: Garbage collection is triggered automatically when threshold is exceeded, which may cause latency spikes.
-This can be disabled by passing `None` to `new_with_threshold()`, or customized by passing a different threshold value
+This can be disabled or customized using the builder pattern
 5. **Reader Tracking Mutex**: A single Mutex is used to track active readers during garbage collection.
 While this is a minimal synchronization point, it is not fully lock-free.
-Performance testing showed that lock-free alternatives (e.g., SegQueue) resulted in worse performance due to contention and memory ordering overhead
+Performance testing showed that lock-free alternatives (e.g., SegQueue) resulted in worse performance due to contention and memory ordering overhead.
+To minimize overhead, dead reader cleanup is batched (configurable via `cleanup_interval` in the builder)

 ## Building & Testing